Cybersecurity Career Accelerator

 11. What happens if I’m not selected for the upcoming cohort?

-• Be placed on the September waitlist
+• Be placed on the waitlist for the cohort after that

 • Receive guidance on preparing for a future cohort